Joopr8/paint-clone/README.md

 # Intro

 A React-based drawing application that allows users to create, edit, and save drawings with various brush tools.
-Originally built with HTML, CSS, and JavaScript, this project was refactored into React using modern state management and component-based architecture.
+Originally built with HTML, CSS, and JavaScript, this project was refactored in 2025 into React using modern state management and component-based architecture.

 ## Features
 - Drawing tools including brush, eraser, and background fill